adamkhonat/adamkhonat/README.md

 <!--
 **adamkhonat/adamkhonat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-- 🔭 I’m currently working on audio for hearing aids.
+- 🔭 I’m currently working on audio processing for hearing aids.
-- 🌱 I’m currently learning deep learning for audio.
+- 🌱 I’m currently looking into deep learning for audio.